SAP-samples/btp-azure-opensap/Week3/Unit3/README.md

    Go to  [SAP Conversational AI](https://cai.tools.sap/) and click Sign Up in the upper-right corner.

-   > Use your Microsoft 365 User/E-Mail *youruser >@yourdomain.onmicrosoft.com* to simplify the Identity authentication for later steps
+   > Use your Microsoft 365 User/E-Mail *youruser@yourdomain.onmicrosoft.com* to simplify the Identity authentication for later steps

    Follow the instructions for creating an account.